 3. Update Hardware and Software

 Whether you only use your own home network or the public Wi-Fi at the coffee shop down the road, keeping your devices updated is essential.
 We already know that cyberattacks get increasingly complex as time goes on.
-Anti-malware software like an antivirus receives periodic updates to allow them to combat new threats.
+Anti-malware software like antivirus receives periodic updates to allow them to combat new threats.
 Using an old device with out-of-date software is a huge risk that you should do your best to avoid.

 Advertisement by Visioneclick.com